 Shopify Email — Native Email Marketing App for Shopify Stores

 If you’re running a Shopify store and want the path of least resistance, Shopify Email makes sense.
-It’s the native Shopify email marketing option that just… works.
+It’s the native Shopify email marketing option that just works (or it wouldn’t have made it onto this list).

 Shopify Email pricing: Shopify Email comes with any Shopify plan starting at $22/month.
 Then it’s $1 per 1,000 emails sent.